top of page

 JON H.

-MEDIA COORDINATOR
+VISUAL MEDIA

 Jon is originally from Boston and holds a BFA from Lesley University, just across the Charles River in Cambridge.
 Jon has always had a strong interest in the history of the United States.
 When not leading tours through the winding streets of Boston, Jon can be found reading, writing, working on documentary films, and doing photography.
 In addition to working at the New England Historic Genealogical Society, Jon has written, directed, and produced two feature-length documentary films on the Civil War.
 His first film documents the Civil War from the written accounts of soldiers in the 12th New Hampshire Infantry.
 His second film highlights the story of twelve Civil War soldiers who created a compact while at York General Hospital in 1864.
 Jon loves learning and meeting new people and is excited to share his knowledge while leading historical tours in Boston.